dcyr/Library-Succession/compiledMod/README.md

-# README
+# serotinyMod
-Dominic cyr
+Dominic Cyr
 March 7, 2016

-## Landis Biomass Succession - serotinyMod
+## Landis Succession - serotinyMod

 Serotony is a very important adaptation to fire in the boreal forest.
 In fact, it plays an important role in one the interaction between Jack pine and Black spruce, one of the most common tree interaction of the boreal forest.

-The following summarizes a minor modification that we have done to the code of Landis-II Biomass Succession to make serotiny more realistic for boreal species.
+The following summarizes a minor modification that we have done to the code of Landis-II to make serotiny more realistic for boreal species.
 The way serotiny is simulated has been changed for all serotinous species, but some changes target specifically Jack pine.

-More details about how Landis-II Biomass Succession works in general, and, more specifically, how serotiny is implemented can be found [here][http://www.landis-ii.org/extensions/biomass-succession].
+More details about how Landis-II Biomass Succession works in general, and, more specifically, how serotiny is implemented can be found [here][1].

 We thank Christian Jauvin and Rob Scheller for their help.